Panasonic GX8 vs Pentax K-1

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the K-1 comes out slightly ahead of the GX8 (15 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the K-1 emerges as the winner of the match-up (16 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GX8 and the Pentax K-1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.